Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 Azure Database for PostgreSQL is a fully managed database-as-a-service based on the open-source Postgres relational database engine.
 The Hyperscale (Citus) deployment option enables you to scale queries horizontally- across multiple machines, to serve applications that require greater scale and performance.
 Citus transforms Postgres into a distributed database with features like sharding, a distributed SQL engine, reference tables, and distributed tables.
 The combination of parallelism, keeping more data in memory, and higher I/O bandwidth can lead to significant performance improvements

-With the latest release, Citus 10 is now available in preview on Azure Hyperscale(Citus) with exsiting new capabilities like Columnar Storage, sharding on a single node Postgres machine, Joins between Local PostgreSQL & Citus tables and much more.
+With the latest release, Citus 10 is now available in preview on Azure Hyperscale(Citus) with new capabilities like Columnar Storage, sharding on a single node Postgres machine, Joins between Local PostgreSQL & Citus tables and much more.

 In this lab, we will learn about some of the superpowers that Citus brings to the table by distributing data across multiple nodes.
 We will explore: